 Alaska Polar Bear Tour Seasons

 As we have learned before the fall season is the best to see them including September, October, and November.
-Therefore if you are a seasoned traveler and you are planning a short trip and you also want to experience polar bear sighting then you should be visiting Alaska in October because during the fall season, polar bears congregate in areas with access to sea ice, such as river mouths, coastlines, and ice floes.
+Therefore if you are a seasoned traveler and you are planning a short trip and you also want to experience polar bear sighting then you should be visiting Alaska in October because during the fall season, they congregate in areas with access to sea ice, such as river mouths, coastlines, and ice floes.
 This concentration of bears increases the chances of sightings.

 Seasonal Polar Bear Habitats Alaska

-- Sea ice: Polar bears spend most of their time on sea ice, where they hunt for seals and other prey.
+They spend most of their time on sea ice, where they hunt for seals and other prey.

-Best Months for Polar Bear Photography Alaska
+Best Time And Months for Polar Bear Photography Alaska

-The best months for polar bear photography in Alaska are:
+The best months for are:

 September: